-- Do not raise mast to vertical until mast arms (18, View H) are fully raised.
-Mast will fall over backwards if raised to vertical when arms are down. - NOTE: The following controls are used to install the counterweights during the remaining steps.
-See Section 3 of this manual for identification and operation of these controls. - MAST SWITCH in operator's cab - BOOM HOIST CONTROL in operator's cab - SETUP REMOTE CONTROL to disengage and engage the backhitch pins and to extend and retract the gantry cylinders
+- Do not raise mast to vertical until mast arms (18, View F) are fully raised.
+Mast will fall over backwards if raised to vertical when arms are down - NOTE: The following controls are used to install the counterweights during the remaining steps.
+See Section 3 for identification and operation of these controls. - Boom Hoist Control in operator's cab